 Pronunciation of 'Duodenum'

 The word 'duodenum' refers to the first section of the small intestine in the digestive system.
-It is pronounced differently depending on regional accents and preferences.
+It is pronounced as either /ˌduːəˈdiːnəm/ or /ˌdjuːəˈdiːnəm/ in English, with slight variations in stress and vowel sounds.

-The word 'duodenum' originates from the Latin 'duodeni', meaning 'twelve each', referring to its length being approximately twelve finger-widths.
+The word 'duodenum' originates from Medieval Latin 'duodenum digitorum,' meaning 'twelve fingers' breadth,' referring to the length of this part of the intestine.

 Pronunciation Details